Pylons/deform/docs/basics.rst

 `http://deformdemo.repoze.org/readonly_sequence_of_mappings/
 <http://deformdemo.repoze.org/readonly_sequence_of_mappings/>`_

-The application at http://deformdemo.repoze.org is a :mod:`repoze.bfg` application which demonstrates most of the features of Deform, including most of the widget and data types available for use within an application that uses Deform.
+The application at http://deformdemo.repoze.org is a :mod:`pyramid` application which demonstrates most of the features of Deform, including most of the widget and data types available for use within an application that uses Deform.